How usability testing helps Zengenti win and deliver projects

 The design in question included a card-based navigation—similar to news websites, that when tested with users revealed that people were clicking anywhere on the card expecting to take them to the next page.

-“We found out from the Maze heatmaps that we needed to move that taxonomy.
+“We found out from the Maze heatmaps that we needed to change the taxonomy.
 We weren’t expecting that feedback.
 All we had to do is move the tag about 100px down on the card, and it made all the difference.
 And we were able to identify that from Maze.
 I was relieved!”

 When they showed these results to the client, they completely agreed and the change was made straight away.